-In 2017-18: More than 40 people volunteered their valuable time to Reach South Sheffield, amounting to 4200 hours of volunteering!
+- In 2017-18: More than 40 people volunteered their valuable time to Reach South Sheffield, amounting to around 4200 hours of volunteering!

-‘”Volunteering at the library gives me purpose for life and I feel like I am giving something back to the community”
+“Volunteering at the library gives me purpose for life and I feel like I am giving something back to the community.”
+(Regular Library Volunteer).

 Current volunteering opportunities

-We are currently looking for volunteers for our Live Better: Get Connected service; part of the The Age Better service provided by Reach South Sheffield in partnership with Age Better in Sheffield and Sheffield Credit Union.
-It is for people aged 50 and over who live in the Beauchief and Greenhill Ward and who find financial issues are stopping them from getting connected with the local community.
-This is a brilliant opportunity to discover lots of incredible services on your doorstep that you might not have previously known about.
-You can get involved with volunteering opportunities, gain advice about finances and explore local activities and groups across the area.
-We are recruiting volunteers for our Live Better: Get Connected project who are 50+ and have some experience in dealing with financial hardship, and want to use that experience to help others in similar situations.
+The Live Better: Get Connected project is part of the The Age Better service provided by Reach South Sheffield in partnership with Age Better in Sheffield and Sheffield Credit Union.
+It is for people aged 50 and over who live in the Beauchief and Greenhill Ward, who find financial and/or health issues are stopping them from getting connected with the local community.
+Find out more here.
+We are recruiting volunteers to help participants get out and about more, start a new activity and overall improve their lifestyle or financial situation.

-Reach has secured lottery funding in partnership with local charity St Mary’s Centre, to improve the health and wellbeing of local people through rewards-based volunteering.
+Reach has secured lottery funding in partnership with the local charity St. Mary’s Centre, in order to improve the health and wellbeing of local people through rewards-based volunteering.
 We believe volunteering can empower people to combat loneliness and connect with others.
-The project, called Timebuilders, enables people to get involved in a range of activities as volunteers, exchanging the time credits they accrue for a range of rewards.
+TimeBuilders, enables people to get involved in a range of activities as volunteers, exchanging the time credits they accrue for a range of rewards.
 Find out more about TimeBuilders here.

-Library administration, wellbeing activities and fundraising – Newfield Green Library
+3. Volunteer librarian, administration, wellbeing activities and fundraising at Newfield Green Library

-Newfield Green Library has 25 dedicated volunteers that run shifts and manage activities.
+Newfield Green Library has 25 dedicated volunteers that run shifts and manage a wide variety of activities.
 The library has had around 5500 visits in the last year, with an average of 45 visits per week.
 The volunteers have increased book loans by 30% in the last year, hosted 51 coffee mornings and delivered 40 children’s craft sessions to 158 young people.